donaminos/fox-game/doc/implementation-details.md

 ## Style

-In this implementation, Iwe have chosen to recreate the styling using fewer background images as a means to practice and experiment with CSS.
+In this implementation, I have chosen to recreate the styling using fewer background images as a means to practice and experiment with CSS.
 While the outcome might not be a pixel-perfect reproduction of the original design, this approach allows for more hands-on experience with CSS techniques and principles.

 The primary goal is to explore different styling possibilities, rather than striving for design perfection.